Ease of doing business index: Ranking

 The last published rankings came from the "Doing Business 2020" report.
 Ranking of economies was introduced in the "Doing Business 2006" report.

 New Zealand topped the Ease of Doing Business rankings in 2017, 2018, 2019, and 2020.
 Singapore topped the Ease of Doing Business rankings in 2007–2016.
-Based on Singapore's experience, IDA International is collaborating with public agencies in several countries in the areas such as ICT strategy, national Infocomm planning and solutions implementation that can help increase the ease of doing business.

 One interesting fact is that although richer countries on average are ranked higher than poor countries, there are some remarkable exceptions, particularly oil-rich countries.
 For example, Kuwait (ranked 83), Qatar (ranked 77), Oman (ranked 68) Saudi Arabia (ranked 62).
 Compare to lower-income countries: India (ranked 63), Kenya (ranked 56), Colombia (ranked 67), Uzbekistan (ranked 69).
 Notable exceptions are Norway (ranked 9) and the United Arab Emirates (ranked 16).

 China's 2018 ranking, and 2020 rankings of the UAE and Saudi Arabia are alleged to have been artificially strengthened by an internal audit of the rankings.
 In contrast, Azerbaijan's 2019 ranking is alleged to have been artificially lowered.